harmonylang/harmonylang/README.md

 - Binary operators (`and`, `**`, and `>=`)
 - Comments (`#line` and `(* block *)`)

 > **Warning**: This release contains the Harmony 1.0 compiler.
 Code written for Harmony 1.0 is not compatible with Harmony 0.9.
-To use the Harmony 0.9 compiler, download [HarmonyLang](https://marketplace.visualstudio.com/items?itemName=kevinsun-dev-cornell.harmonylang).

 ![Syntax Highlighting](images/syntax-example.png)